wabbajack-tools/mod-lists/magnum_opus/readme.md

 If you have CC mods that aren't in this list, that means I don't own them (yet?), so I cannot provide support.
 I'm doing my best here, please bear with me.

 You may also notice some other mods are deactivated in the CC Profile - namely, some armors, power armors, and weapons.
 This is because some CC mods act as pseudo variants of these, and I didn't want "doubles" essentially.

-If you only have some CC content in the approved list above, please check the [More Modular CC Support](#more-modular-cc-support) section below.

 ## In-Game MCM Options